DavidCarl/UFO/NEWREADME.md

-# Blogpost - Optimising searching with Grep
+# Blogpost - Optimising querying with Grep

 In a world with exponential amount of stored data, data querying is becoming more of a bottleneck.
 This leads to an increased amount of required compute power and time used on queries.